sghoshcodes/alien-game-narbhacks/README.md

-# Fullstack monorepo template feat.
+# Fullstack monorepo  feat.
 Expo, Turbo, Next.js, Convex, Clerk

 This is a modern TypeScript monorepo with AI web and native apps
 featuring: